 How to Grow and Care for Aeonium 'Superbang'

 Temperature: Aeonium 'Superbang' does not like hot or dry weather, so it may go dormant in summer.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

 Watering: Water the plant thoroughly in spring and fall, allowing the soil to dry before watering again.
 During the winter, water it more sparingly.
 Although this plant requires more water than most succulents, too much moisture can lead to root rot.
 Stop watering except in arid conditions during its summer dormancy.

-Fertilizing: Apply a water-soluble fertilizer diluted to half the recommended strength during the growing season to stimulate growth and improve the plant's appearance.
+Fertilizing: During the growing season, apply a water-soluble fertilizer diluted to half-strength to stimulate growth and improve the plant's appearance.

 Repotting: If growing Aeonium 'Superbang' in a container, repot it every two to three years during the spring.
 Choose a container with drainage holes to prevent root rot.